-When the earthquake begain in 79 AD, most Pompeiians didn't pay attention.
+When an earthquake struck on that fateful day of 79 AD, most Pompeiians didn't pay attention.

-When the volcano erupted however, a column of ash shot 33km into the sky - its power equivalent to 100,000 nuclear bombs.
+But then the volcano erupted and a column of ash shot 33km into the sky - its power equivalent to 100,000 nuclear bombs.

 A dense wave of volcanic matter and gas flowed down the mountain.